elchericito/prive-docs/advanced-features/gift-subscriptions.md

 ---
 description: >-
   Build recurring revenue, brand loyalty, and convert customers into advocates.
-  Prive's End to End (E2E) Gifting Feature unlocks advanced flexibility for both the gift-giver and recipient.
+ Recurly Commerce's End to End (E2E) Gifting Feature unlocks advanced flexibility for both the gift-giver and recipient.
 ---